Sign In / Sign Out

 - Map and Locations

-The Desert Nights, Rising Stars Writers Conference is three days of craft talks, panels, workshops and presentations at Arizona State University.
+The Desert Nights, Rising Stars Writers Conference is two days of craft talks, panels, workshops and presentations at Arizona State University.

 Our goals are to provide writers with tools and resources to develop their skills, advance their practice, and further their careers.